pontus-vision/data-prep/dataprep-webapp/README.md

 ├── build/                                  - untracked generated folder where you find minified build in prod mode and unminified in dev mode
-├── config/                                 - untracked generated folder where you find build config ├── coverage/                               - untracked generated folder where karma istanbul plugin will put coverage files ├── docker/                                 - dockefile and scripts to generate the docker image ├── node_modules/                           - untracked generated folder for gulp build node modules ├── src/                                    - sources ├── target/                                 - untracked generated folder for maven build
+├── config/                                 - untracked generated folder where you find build config ├── coverage/                               - untracked generated folder where karma istanbul plugin will put coverage files ├── node_modules/                           - untracked generated folder for gulp build node modules ├── src/                                    - sources ├── target/                                 - untracked generated folder for maven build